Compare Lowest Home Mortgage Rates

 Housing markets from Boston to Tampa to Los Angeles and Denver all crippled by the mortgage rate locked-in effect.
 Sellers can’t afford to sell their homes and adopt a new mortgage at a higher rate.

-Right now the wall of worry is causing government and bank economists to project high inflation.
-The reasoning isn’t solid, so don’t be surprised if long-term inflation and mortgage rates fall.
 We’d have to conclude we’re moving into a seller’s market in the US, countering the belief that increase listings will create better buying circumstances for hopeful buyers.

 Interest Rates and Long-Term Bond Yields Push up Rates